miyurusankalpa/miyurublog/content/blog/aws-default-vpc-ipv6/index.md

 In this blog post, we will show you how to use a simple bash script to enable IPv6 support in the default VPC and subnets.

 ## Script

+> ℹ️ This script only enables IPv6 in the region of the CloudShell you run it in.
+To target a specific region or all regions in your account, see the [multi-region script](#multi-region-script) below.

 ```bash
 #!/bin/bash